Want to follow along with this writing? Sign up Today, it's free and easy

 You are an incredibly talented writer, i look forward to more of your stories!

-over 1 year ago Linda D said:
+almost 2 years ago Linda D said:

 I like the premise of this story.
 It is cute and the dialog is good.